 #3 Eat the food

 Take your time to find just the right spot to have lunch or a snack.
 I mean, is there anything quite as good as French Onion Soup — in France?
-Pair that with a glass of your favorite wine and you’re just about in heaven.
+Pair that with your favorite wine; you’re just about in heaven.

 One day, wandering around near Pigalle, what should appear?
 Le Chat Noir.
 Right out of a Toulouse Lautrec poster.